 Nonetheless, Fig.\,\ref{fig:rb} confirms that the expected break radii are all above the innermost circular orbit $\risco$ as long as there is a misalignment $\theta \geq 5^\circ$ and a mild spin $a>0.1$, in particular because theoretical evaluations seem to underestimate $\rb$ \citepalias{Nixon12}.
-As a result, we believe that most sources should have a break radius $\rb > \risco$, with exact value being assumption-dependent, and ranging anywhere between $\rb \gtrsim \risco$ and $\rb \approx 100 \, \risco$.
-Because we expect $\rt \gg \risco$ in quiescence and $\rt = \risco$ in the soft-state, most BHXrB should have a moment during their (successful) outburst when $\rt = \rb$.
-In other words: there should be one phase with $\rt > \rb$ (no warp) and one with $\rt < \rb$ (warp).
+As a result, we believe that most sources should have a break radius $\rb > \risco$, with the exact value being assumption-dependent, and ranging anywhere between $\rb \gtrsim \risco$ and $\rb \approx 100 \, \risco$.
+Because we expect $\rt \gg \risco$ in quiescence and $\rt = \risco$ in the soft state, most BHXrBs should have a moment during their (successful) outburst when $\rt = \rb$.
+In other words, there should be one phase with $\rt > \rb$ (no warp) and one with $\rt < \rb$ (warp).